Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 Also Read: [Fishing Supplies](../../equipment/tools/artisan-tools.md#fishing-supplies)

 Fishing Supplies are categorized as an Artisan Tool.
 They include a special compartment or clip for your fishing rod, a tackle box with simple line, hooks, bait, bobbers, and lures.
-Regardless of their appearance, you need these Artisan Tools and your fishing rod to start fishing.
+Regardless of their appearance, you need this artisan tool and your fishing rod to start fishing.

 Fishing Supplies cost 50 SP and can be found in most cities during your adventure.